History Of The Club

 As a result we enjoy excellent entries virtually all the time with many riders coming back time after time, many of whom never miss one of our events.

 All abilities are catered for, adults, veterans (over 40), riders on twin-shock and pre 65 style bikes, youth A and B and at most Sunday trials C class riders who have some experience would be able to manage the clubman course.
-Currently (2012) we no longer run a conducted course, but if there was sufficient demand, then there is every chance we would do so.
+Currently we no longer run a conducted course on Sundays, but if there was sufficient demand, then there is every chance we would do so.
 In fact, if you ride a trials bike then there is a class to suit you.

 Wednesday Evening Series